BicanMarianValeriu/wca-scrolltop-plugin/README.md

 # WCA: Scroll Top

-The **WCA: Scroll Top** is a WordPress plugin designed to extend the functionality of your theme and provide seamless integration between the theme and the Scroll Top plugin.
-It enhances the capabilities of your theme by providing additional features and options for contact forms created using Scroll Top.
+The **WCA: Scroll Top** is a WordPress plugin designed to extend the functionality of WeCodeArt theme and provide your site with a Scroll Top button.

 ## Features